The-Politico/django-slack-forms/docs/Slack-Feedback.md

 Consider the Django application that handles support tickets created in [Integrating A REST API](Integrating-An-API.md).
 When a new instance has been saved, a message should appear in Slack with the ability to edit and delete it.

-For a quick refresher take a look at the metadata sent to this webhook (remember this is a stringified dictionary found in the request data's `slackform_meta_data` key.).
+For a quick refresher take a look at the metadata sent to this endpoint (remember this is a stringified dictionary found in the request data's `slackform_meta_data` key.).
 Some of this might be useful for creating a rich feedback message.

 ```javascript
 {